ZiggyCreatures/FusionCache/docs/DependencyInjection.md

 For example for the memory cache we can tell FusionCache:

+- `WithRegisteredMemoryCache()`: USE the one registered in the DI container.
+If not there, an EXCEPTION will be thrown
+- `TryWithRegisteredMemoryCache()`: TRY TO USE the one registered in the DI container.
+If not there, no problem
-- `WithRegisteredMemoryCache()`: USE the one REGISTERED in the DI container (if not there, an exception will be thrown)
+- `WithRegisteredKeyedMemoryCache(object? serviceKey)`: USE the one registered in the DI container with the specified SERVICE KEY (or the `CacheName` if not specified).
+If not there, an EXCEPTION will be thrown
-- `TryWithRegisteredMemoryCache()`: TRY TO USE the one REGISTERED in the DI container (if not there, no problem)
+- `TryWithRegisteredKeyedMemoryCache(object? serviceKey)`: TRY TO USE the one registered in the DI container with the specified SERVICE KEY (or the `CacheName` if not specified).
+If not there, no problem
 - `WithMemoryCache(IMemoryCache memoryCache)`: USE an instance that we provide DIRECTLY
 - `WithMemoryCache(Func<IServiceProvider, IMemoryCache> factory)`: USE an instance built via a FACTORY that we provide